So...do I have to take the guitar out on a date or... ?

 And that leads us to the standard tuning of a guitar.
 A standard guitar has 6 strings, each of which must produce a certain note when played open, meaning without applying pressure on any fret.
 And the standard tuning for a guitar (from the thinnest string to the thickest) is: E4, B3, G3, D3, A2 and E2.

-The numbers after each note represent the octave of which that note is part of (more details on that can be found here).
-You don’t need to remember the notes by their octave numbers.
+The numbers after each note represent the octave of which that note is part of.
+You don't need to remember the notes by their octave numbers.
 As for how one knows when a guitar is out of tune, this comes in time as your ear becomes more accustomed to what the strings should sound like.
-If you’re unsure if your guitar is out of tune, there are always online or physical tuners which can help you figure it out.
+If you're unsure if your guitar is out of tune, there are always online or physical tuners which can help you figure it out.

 A fairly good online tuner can be found here.